Bob Weir Highest-Paid Singer On Earth? Don’t Believe It

 On March 8, a curious rumor began circulating on the internet.
 Hundreds of Facebook users, most notably those of the Grateful Deadhead persuasion, shared a surprising secret about one of the Bay Area’s most beloved musicians.
-According to a legitimate-looking news article being circulated among friends, family, and music fans, veteran Grateful Dead guitarist Bobby Weir is currently the highest-paid singer on earth.
+According to a legitimate-looking news article being circulated among friends, family and music fans, veteran Grateful Dead guitarist Bobby Weir is currently the highest-paid singer on earth.

 The bold headline that blared “Bob Weir Highest-Paid Singer in the World” astonished some, irked others and sent at least one writer on a quest for the truth.
 Research monkeys were deployed to sniff out online instances of the questionable news article.
 After determining who or what Mediamass is, a polite amount of delving was done into the personal finances of one Robert Hall “Bobby” Weir.